 A student who completes field training over two semesters, even if it’s with the same organization, must complete and submit all required forms each semester (Forms 1 through 3 and a field training PowerPoint slide set).

 Based on meetings with you, your site mentor, and field training documentation, including evaluations, your faculty advisor will assign a grade of satisfactory (S), or unsatisfactory (U).

 If you register for field training credit and are unable to begin or complete the training, your faculty advisor may assign an interim incomplete grade (I/U).
 Your faculty advisor will provide you with guidance on how to complete field training in a subsequent semester or time period.

 Field training plays a significant role in a student’s development; therefore, waiving field training is discouraged.
-However, if you are a public health professional with relevant prior experience, you can request a waiver by completing the Field Training Waiver or Shared Credit Form.
+However, if you are a public health professional with relevant prior experience, you can request a waiver by completing the MPH Field Training Waiver Form which is located in the MyInternshipJournal system.
 Your faculty advisor will review the application to determine your eligibility for a waiver.

 To be eligible for a waiver, your prior experience must have been:

 There are three electronic field training forms and a field training PowerPoint slide set that you are required to complete.
 The electronic forms are located in the MyInternshipJournal system.
 A field training PowerPoint slide set is submitted through the MyInternshipJournal system after completion of the field training experience.

 You will create a PowerPoint slide set which includes slides that address your agency, public health competencies you addressed during your experience, and interprofessional teamwork experiences.
 You will submit the slide set to your faculty advisor through the MyInternshipJournal system after completion of your field training experience.
 You should also provide a copy of the field training slide set to your site supervisor.

 Each student's faculty advisor reviews the completed slide set and assigns the grade.